mergen-sergio/DBest/tutorial/comparing-query-costs.md

 - The **left tree** applies the filter operator **after** the join.
 - The **right tree** applies the filter operator **before** the join.

-This distinction in operator placement significantly impacts query performance.
-In this case, applying the filter **before** the join is more efficient because it reduces the number of rows processed during the join.
+Applying the filter **before** the join (as in the right tree) is more efficient because it reduces the number of rows processed during the join.
+While this example is straightforward, assessing costs in more complex query plans can be challenging.
+For such cases, **DBest** provides detailed metrics to analyze query performance.

 ---

 ## Query Indicators in DBest

-DBest provides several metrics to help analyze query performance:
+DBest offers several metrics to evaluate query performance:

 - **Tuples Read:** Number of tuples returned by the query.
 - **Accessed Blocks:** Total page accesses, including memory hits.
 - **Loaded Blocks:** Pages loaded into memory, which may vary due to buffering.
 - **Filter Comparisons:** Number of atomic filter conditions evaluated.
-- **Memory Usage:** Bytes used by materialized operators.
+- **Memory Usage:** Bytes consumed by materialized operators.
 - **Next Calls:** Iterations performed by operators to fetch tuples.
-- **Primary Key Searches:** Number of B+ tree searches executed.
+- **Primary Key Searches:** Count of B+ tree searches executed.
 - **Records Read:** Total records accessed, including non-returned records.
 - **Sorted Tuples:** Tuples sorted by `Sort` operators.